 As RAID recovery was based on the present file system, there is no need to open the reconstructed disk in the “Full Recovery" mode.
 Select “Reader" to access current data or “Uneraser" if you need to restore a deleted file.

 We recommend checking RAID disks by previewing a large picture 1-2 Mb to ensure if recovery was successful or not.

 The image should be complete and have no visual defects.

 Limitations of automated mode

-If you set up too many parameters to be enumerated, following error message will appear:
+If you set up too many parameters to be enumerated, the following error message will appear:

-Developers can supply you with a custom build with this limit removed, however it won't reduce recovery time.
-At this cases best approach would be reconstructing RAID's configuration manually at the constructor or order our reconstruction service.
+Developers can supply you with a custom build with this limit removed, however, it won't reduce recovery time.
+In this case, the best approach would be to reconstruct RAID's configuration manually at the constructor or order our reconstruction service.